Not present in United Kingdom

 Report a sighting

-Although red-necked longhorn beetle is not known to be present in the United Kingdom, there is a risk of its accidental introduction, especially in the trade in plants and wood and wood products.
-We therefore urge constant vigilance and immediate reporting to the plant health authorities of any suspected sightings.
+Although it is not known to be here, there is a risk of its accidental introduction, especially in the trade in plants and wood and wood products.
+We therefore urge constant vigilance for it, especially by people invoved in the trade.

 - Report suspected sightings of red-necked longhorn beetle in Great Britain to us using TreeAlert.
-Our scientists will assess the report and pass it to the relevant plant health authority for action if necessary.
+Our scientists will assess the report and pass it to the relevant (English, Welsh or Scottish) plant health authority for action if necessary.

 Alternatively, reports can be made directly to the country plant health authority.
 This is the preferred option if the suspected sighting occurs on trade premises, such as: